 Money market vs. high-yield savings

-A money market account is a deposit account that pays interest while blending some features from savings accounts and checking accounts.
+A money market account (MMA) is a deposit account that pays interest while blending some features of both savings and checking accounts.
+It can be a convenient place to keep a larger chunk of money, like a down payment for a house or car.

-On the other hand, high-yield or high-interest savings accounts don’t offer the check-writing ability, but they often have lower minimum balance requirements.
-If you’re working on building up your savings, they could be a suitable place for your money.
+High-yield or high-interest savings accounts don’t offer check-writing capabilities and may limit the number of monthly withdrawals, but they often have lower minimum balance requirements and may charge fewer or lower fees.
+If you’re working on building up your savings, a savings account could be a suitable place for your money.

 Here are some key differences between the two types of accounts: